Kali Reis: Acting career

-Reis was cast in Jean-Stéphane Sauvaire's upcoming film Black Flies, starring Sean Penn, Tye Sheridan, and Katherine Waterston.
+Reis was cast in Jean-Stéphane Sauvaire's 2023 film Asphalt City (originally titled Black Flies, adapted from the 2008 novel of the same name by Shannon Burke), starring Sean Penn, Tye Sheridan, and Katherine Waterston.

-In June 2022, Reis was announced as the co-lead of True Detective: Dark Country, the fourth season of HBO's anthology crime series.
-Reis will star alongside Jodie Foster as a detective investigating the disappearance of six men from an Alaskan research station.
+In June 2022, Reis was announced as the co-lead of True Detective: Night Country, the fourth season of HBO's anthology crime series.
+Reis starred alongside Jodie Foster as a detective investigating the disappearance of eight men from an Alaskan research station and that event's possible connection to the earlier murder of a young woman, an Iñupiaq activist.

 Accolades

-For her role in Catch The Fair One, Reis won the Jury Award for Best Actress at the 2021 Newport Beach Film Festival.
+For her role in Catch the Fair One, Reis won the Jury Award for Best Actress at the 2021 Newport Beach Film Festival.
 She was also nominated for Best Female Lead at the 37th Independent Spirit Awards.
+In 2024, Reis became the first Native American woman nominated for a Primetime Emmy for acting; Reis was nominated for a Primetime Emmy Award for Outstanding Supporting Actress in a Limited or Anthology Series or Movie for her work in True Detective.

+In February 2022, Reis was honored for her achievements as an athlete and for mentoring local youth by being inducted into the North American Indigenous Athletic Hall of Fame.
+That same year, she also received the "Misty Upham Award" at the Red National International Film Festival and was honored with a key to the City of East Providence.
+On March 28, 2024, a panel of Rhode Island House of Representatives recognized Reis with the Community Hero Award for her advocacy and support of Murdered and Missing Indigenous Women and Girls.
+The award was inscribed: "She needed a hero, so she became one."